wheels-dev/wheels.dev/guides/handling-requests-with-controllers/sending-files.md

 ---
 description: >-
-  Use CFWheels to send files to your users securely and with better control of the user experience.
+  Use Wheels to send files to your users securely and with better control of the user experience.
 ---

 # Sending Files

 Sending files?!
-Is that really a necessary feature of CFWheels?
+Is that really a necessary feature of Wheels?
 Can't I just place the file on my web server and link to it?
-You are correct, there is absolutely no need to use CFWheels to send files.
+You are correct, there is absolutely no need to use Wheels to send files.
 Your web server will do a fine job of sending out files to your users.

 However, if you want a little more control over the way the user's browser handles the download or be able to secure access to your files then you might find the [sendFile()](https://api.cfwheels.org/controller.sendfile.html) function useful.

 ### Sending Files with the sendFile() Function

-The convention in CFWheels is to place all files you want users to be able to download in the `public/files` folder.
+The convention in Wheels is to place all files you want users to be able to download in the `public/files` folder.

 Assuming you've placed a file named `wheels_tutorial_20081028_J657D6HX.pdf` in that folder, here is a quick example of how you can deliver that file to the user.
 Let's start with creating a link to the action that will handle the sending of the file first.